chip16/chip16/README.md

 [Original development thread (NGEmu/Emuforums)](http://forums.ngemu.com/showthread.php?t=145620)

-If you have any porgram, or patch to contribute, feel free to post a Pull Request!
+If you have any program, or patch to contribute, feel free to post a Pull Request!